 If you're in the mood to splurge, check into the exclusive Meadowood Napa Valley, a full-service resort with so much to offer, you might not want to leave.
 There's a fitness center, two large pools, croquet and tennis courts, golf course, spa, extensive hiking trails, and multiple dining options, including the three-Michelin-starred Restaurant.
 For a more intimate experience, try the cozy Brannan Cottage Inn, a historic inn that offers a mix of Victorian and Art Deco style with modern amenities right in downtown Calistoga.

-Set among the vineyards close to the town of Sonoma, the Mediterranean-style Kenwood Inn knows how to woo guests — with multiple pools, a heavenly spa, and a breakfast complete with a mimosa bar.
-Farther off the beaten bath in the tiny town of Forestville, the luxe Farmhouse Inn ups the ante, with in-room fireplaces, deep soaking tubs, an onsite Michelin-starred restaurant, and nightly S'mores by the fire.
+Set among the vineyards close to the town of Sonoma, the Mediterranean-style Kenwood Inn knows how to woo guests—with multiple pools, a heavenly spa, and a breakfast complete with a mimosa bar.
+Further off the beaten path in the tiny town of Forestville, the luxe Farmhouse Inn ups the ante, with in-room fireplaces, deep soaking tubs, an onsite Michelin-starred restaurant, and nightly s'mores by the fire.

 If you want coastal cliffs, there are closer places to visit than Mendocino.
 But if you want coastal cliffs, a laid-back feel, and few crowds, Mendocino is definitely worth the four-hour drive from San Francisco.
 Though the town has long been a mecca for artists and hippies, it retains an off-the-beaten-path status that keeps prices low and crowds small.
 After you've explored all seven Victorian-lined blocks of Mendocino Village, you can check out the Mendocino Botanical Gardens, ride the Skunk Train into the redwood forest, take in the seaside views from the Mendocino Headlands State Park, get your adrenaline pumping with a mountain bike ride, or relax with a sunset view.